Akshay-Quorum2145/ADO-MCP/README.md

 # Azure DevOps MCP Server

-A Model Context Protocol (MCP) server that integrates Azure DevOps with Claude Code and other MCP-compatible clients.
+A Model Context Protocol (MCP) server that integrates Azure DevOps with VS Code/GitHub Copilot and other MCP-compatible clients.
 This server allows you to fetch work item details and update work item statuses directly from your AI assistant.

 ## Features